Admission into Marburn Academy

 Marburn Academy offers rolling admission, which means we have no application deadline.
 Applications are accepted for students in Grades 1–10*.
 Qualifying students are admitted throughout the school year, as space allows.

-To begin the admission process at Marburn Academy, please contact the Admission Office at 614.433.0822 or complete our online Inquiry Form.
+To begin the admission process at Marburn Academy, please sign up for a 15-minute introductory call below or complete our online Inquiry Form.
 We are happy to discuss our program with you and learn more about your child’s needs.

 If, after our initial discussion, we decide together that Marburn may be a good fit for your child, we encourage you to begin the interview process.